Chung Jin-suk (politician): Personal life

 Chung was married to Lee Mi-ho, a daughter of the founder of Chungnam Spinning Group and Hyejeon College, the former Deputy Chairman of the Korean National Party (KNP), the former MP for Cheongyang-Hongseong-Yesan Lee Jong-sung.
 Both met each other when Chung was a Year 1 student at Korea University, and had a relationship before married her.
 Their marriage was held at Myeongdong Cathedral on 10 May 1984.
 They have 2 daughters — Chung Ga-young and Chung Won-young.

 On 21 June 2020, Chung's elder daughter married the eldest son of Park Duk-hyum, the MP for Boeun-Okcheon-Yeongdong-Goesan, at a hotel in Gwangjin, Seoul.
 The marriage was, however, simple with their family and relatives; without inviting other politicians due to the COVID-19 pandemic.
 Both Chung and Park later sent a text message of apology to other MPs.
 Later, on 23 September, Park withdrew from the PPP following corruption allegations.
 The same day, Chung met the party's interim President Kim Chong-in, and Kim told Chung, "it's better for Park to leave the party."
 Chung subsequently met Park and told him Kim's will, and Park later quit the PPP.
 Later, Chung revealed that the withdrawal from the party was Park's willingness.

-He is a Roman Catholic, and was baptised Savio.
+Despite his active involvement in politics and close ties with influential figures, Chung Jin-suk is known for maintaining a life grounded in introspection and simplicity.
+Those close to him often remark on his quiet demeanor and thoughtful approach to both personal and professional matters, qualities that hint at his deep-rooted Buddhist philosophy.